-WebView2 is a new web browser control for Windows desktop applications.
-It is based on the Chromium open-source project and is powered by the Microsoft Edge browser.
-It is available in the Microsoft.Web.WebView2 package.
-Using this control, you can have a web browser in your application and interact with it.
-You can use it to display web pages, execute JavaScript code, inject custom CSS, handle navigation events, call .NET methods from JavaScript, and so on.
-In this post, I describe how to share objects between .NET host and a WebView2 instance, so it can be used from .NET and from JavaScript.
+WebView2 is a web browser control for Windows desktop applications.
+Built on the Chromium open-source project, it is powered by Microsoft Edge and available via the Microsoft.Web.WebView2 package.
+With this control, you can embed a web browser in your application, display web pages, execute JavaScript, inject custom CSS, handle navigation events, call .NET methods from JavaScript, and more.
+This post explains how to share objects between a .NET host and a WebView2 instance, making them accessible from both .NET and JavaScript.

 Let's create the WPF application and add a reference to the Microsoft.Web.WebView2 package: